OpenJML/openjml.github.io/tutorial/FrameConditions.md

 their fields might be written to by a method.
 So a method `m(MyType q)` might have a frame condition `assigns q.f;` if `f` is a field of `MyType` that is written to in the body of `m`.
-* If there are no effects of a method, you can specify a frame condition `assigns \nothing;`
+* If a method has no external effects other than its return value, you can specify a frame condition `assigns \nothing;`
 * `q.*` for an expression `q` means all fields of q
 * `a[i]` for expression `a` and `i` means that particular array element
 * `a[*]` for array expression `a` means all elements of that array
 * `a[i..j]` for expressions `a`, `i`, and `j` means the stated range of array elements, from `i` to `j` inclusive.

 If there is no frame condition at all, then a default is used, namely `assigns \everything;`--- which means exactly that: after a call of this method, any memory location in the state might have been written to and might be changed.
 It is very difficult to prove anything about a program that includes a call to a method with such a frame condition.
 Thus
-*you must include a frame condition for any method that is called within a program*
+*you must include a frame condition for any method that is called within a program*.

 A shorthand way to say that a method `assigns \nothing;` is to designate it `pure`, as in
 ```